Are you or a loved one living with major depressive disorder? The following facts and statistics explore the prevalence of this condition.

 National Alliance on Mental Illness.
 “Depression.”
 Accessed April 17, 2019.

 Dematt, SM.
-Dekker J, Schoevers RA. de Jonghe F. “Relative efficacy of psychotherapy and combined therapy in the treatment of depression: a meta-analysis.”
+Dekker J, Schoevers RA. de Jonghe F. “Relative efficacy of psychotherapy an[…]ion: a meta-analysis.”
 European Psychiatry: the journal of the Association of European Psychiatrists, December 26, 2007.
 Accessed April 18, 2019.